koraa/decryption-despite-errors/decryption-despite-errors.md

 The adversary has minimal information about the input and the output of the FEC.
 Despite knowing the plain text and cipher text, hey know neither the input values nor the output of the FEC since those are obscured by the two XOR operations with the key stream.
 Nor do they know which bits in the cipher text relate to which bits in the fec output or which bits in the plain text relate to which bits in the fec input under the assumed correctness of the shuffle.
 Assuming that the FEC is better at correcting some error patterns than therrs, the adversary doesn't know the number of bit flips in the plain text after decryption, since the shuffle obscures the error pattern.
 The adversary knows just the statistical distribution of errors in the plain text.

-Under the random oracle model, the key stream under one nonce/key combination is independent from each other key stream.
+Under the random oracle model, the key stream under one nonce/key combination is independent from any other key stream.
 Nonce reuse is prohibited either by use of a stateful encryption oracle or by choosing nonces at random from a large space.
-An adversary may encrypt some plain text and submit modified versions of the associated cipher text to fully recover the key stream used for it's encryption but since key streams are independent no information about the key stream used in the challenge is gained.
+An adversary may encrypt some plain text and submit modified versions of the associated cipher-text to fully recover the key stream used for it's encryption but since key streams are independent no information about the key stream used in the challenge is gained.

 An adversary may try to submit cipher texts with new nonces but since the scheme is le-NM-CCA1 secure and $w_{max}$ was chosen such that there are at least $2^128$ invalid cipher texts so the probability of gaining any information is neglible in $w_{max}$.